What Professional License Can a Convicted Felon Get? Full List by State

 So many of the laws impacting felon employment and licensure are implemented at the state level, and individuals want to know exactly what professional license can a convicted felon get in each state.

-Understanding relevant state laws are the first part of the equation and knowing what felonies can be expunged and how to petition for expungement is the second part.
+Understanding relevant state laws are the first part of the equation and knowing which felonies are eligible for expungement and how to petition for expungement is the second part.
 Because expunged criminal records should not be considered for the majority of professional licensures, expungement is always the path to take when eligible.

 Some of the most “felon-friendly” states are California, Kansas, Colorado, Texas, and Massachusetts (among others).7